SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Introduction

 \section{Introduction}

-Recently, retrieval-augmented generation (RAG)~\cite{blendedrag, maxrag, neuripsrag, parametricrag, accrag, enhancerag} become one of most successful information retrieval framework attracting attention from research communities and industry.
-Usually, texts are embedded into dense vectors (i.e., no dimension of the vector is zero entry) in RAG, then retrieved through approximate nearest neighbor search (ANNS) on their corresponding dense vectors.
+Recently, retrieval-augmented generation (RAG)~\cite{blendedrag, maxrag, neuripsrag, parametricrag, accrag, enhancerag} \revisedtext{has} become one of \revisedtext{the} most successful information retrieval framework attracting attention from research communities and industry.
+Usually, texts are embedded into dense vectors (i.e., no dimension of the vector is zero entry) in RAG, then retrieved through approximate nearest neighbor search (ANNS) on their corresponding dense vectors~\cite{vsag, enhanced_graph, yukun, mingyu}.

-To enhance the RAG framework, researchers find that using sparse vectors retrieval to complement dense vector based RAG can yield better overall accuracy and recall performance.
-Different from dense vectors, sparse vectors (i.e., only a very small portion of dimensions of spare vectors are non-zero entries) are generated by specific models (e.g., \textsc{Splade}~\cite{distill-splade, towardssplade, splade, efficiencyspalde}) to preserve semantic information while enabling precise lexical matching~\cite{ma2025lightretriever}.
-In the enhanced RAG framework, dense vectors capture the holistic semantic similarity between texts and sparse vectors ensure exact term recall, therefore resulting in better overall performance.
-We show the process of the enhanced RAG in the following example:
+\revisedtext{To enhance the RAG framework, researchers have found that complementing dense vector-based RAG with sparse vector retrieval yields superior accuracy and recall~\cite{ma2025lightretriever, sallinen2025mmoremassivemultimodalopen, ahmad2025transformertafsirqias2025, fensore2025evaluatinghybridretrievalaugmented}.
+Unlike dense vectors, sparse vectors (where only a small fraction of dimensions are non-zero) are generated by specific models (e.g., \textsc{Splade}~\cite{distill-splade, splade, efficiencyspalde, towardssplade}) to preserve semantic information while enabling precise lexical matching~\cite{ma2025lightretriever}.
+In the enhanced RAG framework, dense vectors capture holistic semantic similarity, while sparse vectors ensure exact term recall.
+This synergy translates into significant application-level improvements: in the evaluation of AntGroup production RAG system, integrating sparse vectors into a strong hybrid baseline (BM25 + Dense) boosted \textbf{Recall@3 by 18.5\%} (from 55.60\% to 74.10\%) and \textbf{Recall@10 by 3.7\%} (from 85.20\% to 88.90\%).
+We illustrate the process of this enhanced RAG workflow in the following example:}